kjenney/personal-assistant-plugin/SETUP.md

 What's on my calendar today?
 ```

-2. Follow the OAuth flow similar to Gmail
+2. On first use, you'll be redirected to a browser for OAuth authentication
+3. Sign in with your Google account
-3. Grant calendar permissions
+4. Grant the requested calendar permissions
+5. Authentication is complete

 ## Step 6: Test the Slash Commands